-The average overall score for those students who took the KRA in fall 2016 was 266.5 which is very close to the cut score for Demonstrating Readiness, which is 270.
+The average overall score for those students who took the KRA in fall 2017 was 266.8.
+This is close to the cut score for Demonstrating Readiness, which is 270.
 The average is lower than the highest performance level because more children in Ohio are entering kindergarten without the skills needed to engage in kindergarten-level instruction than with those skills.